-Attended measurements of 15 minutes in duration were made at locations A1, A2, and A3 for the plant noise limits and 30 minutes in durations at A4 and A5 for building envelope and ventilation strategy measurements.
-Unattended measurements consisting of a set of continuous 5-minute duration measurements were made at location U1 from 14/06/2023 13:40 until 15/06/2023 13:40.
-In each case, the time period was appropriate to provide a good representation of the typical noise climate at the measurement location.
+Attended measurements of 15 minutes in duration were made at locations A1 and A3 for the plant noise limits and 30 minutes in duration at A2 for building envelope and ventilation strategy measurements.
+Unattended measurements consisting of a set of continuous 5 minute duration measurements were made at location U1 on 13/06/2023 18:15 until 15/06/2023 11:55.
+In each case, the time period was appropriate to provide a good representation of the typical noise climate at each measurement location.